 Despite these facts and figures, education systems prepare our kids and youth for yesterday’s and -in the best-case scenario- for today’s jobs, but not for tomorrow’s jobs.

-The obvious question that follows is “why”.
+The obvious question that follows is “why.”
 Why would anybody spend 12 years in an education program that does not give them the tools they need to find a job and have a good and fulfilling life?
 The answer is quite simple: they are not.
-Disconnection, lack of interest and motivation, and low relevance of learning make students abandon their learning paths or looking up for other alternatives: certifications, micro-credentials, nano-degrees, digital badges, or boot camps in different topics, from programming to data analytics.
+Disconnection, lack of interest and motivation, and low relevance of learning make students abandon their learning paths or look up other alternatives: certifications, micro-credentials, nano-degrees, digital badges, or boot camps in different topics, from programming to data analytics.
 The fact that they move into other alternatives is not a bad thing in itself.
 Rather, on the contrary, it is a sign of new opportunities emerging out there.
-What is problematic is the number of students that we are living behind: those that will never get back on track, find alternatives, or that, if they do, will think it is too late for them to start learning again.
+What is problematic is the number of students that we are leaving behind: those that will never get back on track, find alternatives, or, if they do, will think it is too late for them to start learning again.

-While traditional education systems are still awakening to this new reality, a whole new growing market of educational alternatives that respond to the needs of companies and young people searching economic opportunities is waiting out there.
+While traditional education systems are still awakening to this new reality, a growing market of educational alternatives that respond to the needs of companies and young people searching for economic opportunities is waiting.
 Will this be the coup de grace to our formal education as we once knew it?
 Or will this be the final push to a real learning revolution?
-For the moment, there are private entrepreneurs together with those teachers and schools that-with their individual initiatives- are trying very hard to provide students with a new education and who are the ‘game-changers’.
+For the moment, there are private entrepreneurs and some teachers and schools that- with their individual initiatives- are trying very hard to provide students with a new education system and who are the ‘game-changers’.
 They have become the trigger that could unchain a real and long-overdue transformation in education.

 How can we prepare students in Latin America and the Caribbean for the jobs that will exist in the future?
 Leave us your comments in the section below or on Twitter mentioning @BIDeducación #EnfoqueEducación.

 This series about Education 2030 is based on a keynote speech by Mercedes Mateo at HundrED Summit.
-HundrED –a not for profit organization which seeks and shares inspiring innovations in K12 education- is a member of the 21st Century Skills Coalition joined by different public and private organizations to promote the development of 21st century skills in Latin America and the Caribbean.
+HundrED –a not-for-profit organization that seeks and shares inspiring innovations in K12 education- is a member of the 21st Century Skills Coalition joined by different public and private organizations to promote the development of 21st-century skills in Latin America and the Caribbean.